sadia4444a/n8n_workflow/README.md

 Exploring n8n: AI-Powered Workflow Automation 🤖

-I recently created a simple smart automation workflow in n8n that integrates with Telegram, Gmail, Google Calendar, and Google Sheets to streamline daily tasks.
+ A simple smart automation workflow in n8n that integrates with Telegram, Gmail, Google Calendar, and Google Sheets to streamline daily tasks.
 Here's how it works:

 ✅ Fetch & Summarize Emails
 ✅ Schedule Calendar Events